Ashampoo/kim/README.md

 * Inability to update EXIF, IPTC and XMP in JPG files simultaneously.
 * HEIC files are only tested for iPhone SE 3 & Samsung Galaxy S21.

-### Regarding missing HEIC metadata
+### Regarding HEIC & AVIF metadata

-In the processing of HEIC files, we handle them as standard ISO base media file format (ISOBMFF) files, adhering rigorously to the EIC/ISO 14496-12 specification.
+In the processing of HEIC and AVIF files, we handle them as standard ISO base media file format (ISOBMFF) files, adhering rigorously to the EIC/ISO 14496-12 specification.
 To preempt potential legal issues, we intentionally omit certain features outlined in the HEIC specification, notably the image size ("ispe") and image rotation ("irot") boxes.
-This precautionary approach extends to AVIF images, as they repurpose these same boxes.
+This approach extends to AVIF images, as they repurpose the same boxes.

 ## Contributions